rossprogram/rossprogram.github.io/students/faq.md

 campus unless accompanied by a counselor.
 If special items are needed, a counselor will arrange to transport students to a store.

-### Are laptop computers encouraged?
+### Are laptop computers allowed?
 What about other electronic devices?

 Mathematical ideas presented in the Ross Program are investigated with pencil and paper.
 Students are **NOT** allowed to